vCenter Server's /storage/core partition is filling up with core.in:imfile.#### or core.in:imuxsock.#### when configuring syslog server

 Resolution

-Note: Ensure there is valid backup/offline snapshot of the VCSA prior to implementing the workaround.
+Note: Ensure there is a valid backup/offline snapshot of the VCSA prior to implementing the workaround.
 Refer to VMware vCenter in Enhanced Linked Mode pre-changes snapshot (online or offline) best practice.

 Workarounds

-Workaround 1: Reconfigure the postgres-archiver rsyslog input
+1. Workaround 1: Reconfigure the postgres-archiver rsyslog input

-1. Backup the existing configuration
+1. Back up the existing configuration

 cp /etc/vmware-syslog/vmware-services-vmware-postgres-archiver.conf /etc/vmware-syslog/vmware-services-vmware-postgres-archiver.conf.orig